Information on this page

 You normally have to allow your landlord access to carry out repairs.

-If someone in your home is self isolating or at high risk, government guidance says that your landlord should only send someone if there is a serious problem that puts you at risk.
+If someone in your home is self isolating, government guidance says repairs should only be carried out if there's a serious problem that puts you at risk.

-You can ask your landlord to postpone non urgent repairs.
+You can ask your landlord to postpone any non urgent repairs if you have concerns.
+For example, if you’ve been shielding.

-Read more about the rules on access to your rented home for repairs during the outbreak.
+Read more about access to your rented home for repairs during the outbreak.

 What if other people in shared housing aren't following social distancing?

-If you’re concerned other people in your shared home aren’t observing social distancing, you could refer them to the government’s stay at home guidance.
+If you’re concerned other people in your shared home aren’t observing social distancing, you could refer them to the government’s guidance.

 You could also ask your landlord to speak to them if they won’t change their behaviour.